alwz1/storm-events/README.md

 4. How many storm events caused the property damage of one billion dollars or more?

 ### File Descriptions<a name="file_descriptions"></a>
-storm_events.ipynb: Jupyter notebook for EDA of storm events
+- storm_events.ipynb: Jupyter notebook for EDA of storm events

-Storm-Data-Export-Format.pdf: Explanation of data format and field names
+- Storm-Data-Export-Format.pdf: Explanation of data format and field names

+- images : graphs and images

-LICENSE.txt: MIT License
+- LICENSE.txt: MIT License

 ### Results<a name="results"></a>
 The storm events datasets from 2010 to 2019 are downloaded from NCEI database.
 These csv files are then read and  concatenated into a  pandas data frame.
 Each yearly dataset contains about 63000 rows and 51 columns.
 For this project eight features are selected to analyze fatality and damage property.
 The feature ‘EVENT_ID’ is used to make sure that duplicate events are not included in the analysis.
 There are 56 storm types.